Revenge of the nerds as banks see risk, compliance hiring boom

 The regulation explosion, along with a string of high profile scandals, means banks and fund managers are setting aside more money to improve their compliance and risk functions, which includes spending on risk technology and financial fraud detection systems.

-Compliance operations are being taken in-house, rather than being outsourced to law firms and freelancers as they often used to be prior to the financial crisis.
+Compliance operations are being taken in-house, rather than being outsouced to law firms and freelancers as they often used to be prior to the financial crisis.

 Craig McNicol, manager of the credit, risk and quantitative finance team at the London office of recruitment firm Morgan McKinley, said risk functions had traditionally been filled by contractors commanding more than 1,000 pounds ($1,600) a day.